share-secrets-safely/cli/README.md

  * [ ] _Option to auto-import keys when encrypting resources (how does it work with WoT?)_

 ### Roadmap to 4.0

-#### Adding the `extract` subcommand

-The `extract` capability makes it feasilbe to store secrets in structured files like YAML or JSON, as it allows to extract pieces of data in various ways.
-Think `jq` but with native support for YAML files.

 #### Sub-Commands as standalone programs